 Click here to view the Agenda for the AASB Research Forum

-The Australian Accounting Standards Board (AASB) together with the University of New South Wales, will be co-hosting the annual AASB Research Forum on Monday, November 29, where academics and financial reporting stakeholders from the for-profit and not-for-profit sectors will come together to discuss the following three research projects:
+The Australian Accounting Standards Board (AASB) together with the University of New South Wales, co-hosted the annual AASB Research Forum on Monday, November 29, where academics and financial reporting stakeholders from the for-profit and not-for-profit sectors came together to discuss the following three research projects:

 An evaluation of the impacts of the adoption of AASB 15 Revenue from Contracts with Customers